olpeh/olpeh.github.io/_drafts/react-suspense.md

 title: Using React Suspense in production
 date: 2018-11-07 00:00:00 Z
 layout: post
-excerpt: "React 16.6. introduced React.lazy and React.Suspense for dynamic code splitting – I tried it out in a real world project"
+excerpt: 'React 16.6. introduced React.lazy and React.Suspense for dynamic code splitting – I tried it out in a real world project'
-author: "Olavi Haapala"
+author: 'Olavi Haapala'
-author_twitter: "0lpeh"
+author_twitter: '0lpeh'
-thumbnail: "/images/03-react-suspense/react.png"
+thumbnail: '/images/03-react-suspense/react.png'
 ---

 The React dev community is going crazy about React Hooks, which is an experimental proposed feature in React 16.7-alpha.
 Hooks look super interesting and show great promise.
-The only downside is that you *can not* and *should not* start using them.
+The only downside is that you _can not_ and _should not_ start using them.
 Not just yet.

 In the midst of all the hype around the experimental features, some people may have forgotten that React 16.6 included some cool new features as well.
 And they are in a stable version of React, which means they should be production ready.